 In five words, I study linear algebra on infinite dimensions.

-In more than five words, I work with Operator Algebras, one of the newer branches in the Analysis limb of Mathematics research.
-Broadly construed, I am interested in studying symmetries and dynamics of these operator algebras, which has come to include actions of groups and groupoids as well as coactions of locally compact quantum groups on associated operator algebras.
+In more than five words, I work with Operator Algebras, one branch in the Functional Analysis limb of Mathematics research.
+Broadly construed, I am interested in studying symmetries and dynamics of these operator algebras, which has come to include actions of groups and groupoids as well as actions of locally compact quantum groups on associated operator algebras.
 One instructive lens through which I view these dynamics includes C*-correspondences as well as various operator algebras which one may build from them.
-I am always looking for new connections to fields of research outside of my immediate expertise.
+I am always looking for new connections to fields of research beyond of my immediate expertise.

 Given an action of a groupoid by isomorphisms on a Fell bundle (over another groupoid), we form a semidirect-product Fell bundle, and prove that its C*-algebra is isomorphic to a crossed product.